Simon Schunz (DE) is Professor in the EU International Relations and Diplomacy Studies (IRD) Department of the College of Europe.

 Since 2011, he has been a Visiting Professor at KU Leuven.
 Since 2016, he has also been an Associate Research Fellow at the United Nations University – Institute on Comparative Regional Integration Studies (UNU-CRIS) in Bruges.

 Simon Schunz holds a Ph.D. in Social Sciences from KU Leuven as well as an M.A. in European Political and Administrative Studies from the College of Europe.
-Before his degree at the College, he studied Political Science, American Studies and Public Law at Philipps University Marburg, the Institut d’Etudes Politiques (IEP) de Rennes and the Free University (FU) Berlin, of which he is also a graduate.
+Before completing his degree at the College, he studied Political Science, American Studies and Public Law at Philipps University Marburg, the Institut d’Etudes Politiques (IEP) de Rennes and the Free University (FU) Berlin, of which he is also a graduate.

 The External Action of the European Union: Concepts, Approaches, Theories, London, Red Globe Press, 2021 (with Sieglinde Gstöhl).